 Misconceptions About OAB

-Overactive bladder (OAB) isn’t uncommon, but because so many people suffer in silence there are a lot of half-truths about the causes, symptoms, and treatments floating around.
+Overactive bladder (OAB) isn’t uncommon, but because so many people suffer in silence there are a lot of misconceptions about OAB causes, symptoms and treatments floating around.
 One thing is for sure: OAB isn’t an inevitable condition, and you don’t need to give in to the embarrassment and discomfort.

-Studies have shown that the less you understand your condition, the harder it is to manage, and the lower your quality of life.
+Studies have shown that the less you understand your condition, the harder it is to manage and the lower your quality of life is.
 Since your bladder function plays a big role in how you live each day, you owe it to yourself to learn the facts about the symptoms and treatment options so you can take back some control.
 Start by breaking through these misconceptions about OAB.

 1. Childbirth Causes OAB